bcgov/foi-requests/docs/openshift_deployment.md

 |PROD| Built from https://github.com/bcgov/foi-requests/tree/master| https://foi-request-form.pathfinder.gov.bc.ca/

+Code should be merged to appropriate environments only.
+The bulds can sometimes be set to autotrigger mode so that if there is a code commit in Master , it will roll into production as well.
+Generally ,Work on DEV branch during development cycle.
+Commit the code to TEST branch for QA verification.
+Commit the code to MASTER for production release.

 ### Build Details

 ###### Contrary to the Pathfinder openshift configurations , the build is done in each projects.
 Ideally this should be done in the tools project.